-If you have extremely bad credit, Amica could be a better option for you.
-Typically, Amica offers better rates than Progressive for drivers with credit scores of 579 or less.
-Drivers with extraordinary credit — a score of 800 or better — should opt for Check out typical insurance rates by credit score for Amica and Progressive below.
+If you have very poor credit, Amica could be the way to go.
+On average, Amica offers lower rates than Progressive for drivers with credit scores of lower than 580.
+Insurance shoppers with exceptional credit — a score of 800 or higher — should lean toward Check out typical insurance costs by credit score for Amica and Progressive below.

 |Very Poor (300-579)||$3,602||$2,010|

 If you are carrying an at-fault crash, speeding violation, reckless driving citation, or DUI on your résumé, Amica could be a better choice than Progressive.
 Each auto insurance company enacts rate penalties differently, so it's worth comparing quotes to find out which insurer is best for you.

 Car insurance companies use a driver's age to indicate risk, assigning rates accordingly.
 An auto insurance policy is typically more expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for middle-aged drivers.
 Because every car insurance company evaluates ages in a different way, it's wise to compare rates and find a suitable policy.

 As a general rule, teen drivers should choose Amica over Progressive: the former's average annual rates are $2,882 less than the latter's..

 |Age bracket||Progressive avg. annual premium||Amica avg. annual premium|

 Cost aside, Progressive and Amica each carry pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Be sure to get quotes and compare rates before purchasing a policy.